Fresh Gourmet Meats

 Quality meats are hard to find in today’s “Big Chain Grocery Stores.”
 Many national chains have abandoned the concept of fresh meats in favor of pre-cut, shipped in, preservative injected profit.
 We select only the freshest beef, pork and poultry available from the highest quality suppliers in the country.

 We have an extensive meat counter with everything from fresh turkey breast to whole beef tenderloin & whole NY strip loins.
 Whole tenderloins can be cut to your specifications.
 Our knowledgeable staff and experienced meat cutters will always do their best to help you take home the perfect cut of meat.
+We also offer locally raised grass-fed beef, Heritage Farm Pork and Peaceable Kingdom Bison.

 Short on time?
 Try some of our Take-Away Gourmet items prepared fresh daily – ready to put right in the oven!
 We also offer freezer bundles with the same high-quality meats available at our counter.